Anoobis5/MechaCar_Statistical_Analysis/README.md

 When we examine our dataset, the most significant variables that provide a non-random amount of variance to the mpg-values are the Vehicle Length and the Ground Clearance.
 Examining the visuals above, the linear regression model shows that these variables tested against MPG result in p-values of 2.6e-12 for Vehicle Length and 5.21e-08 for Ground Clearance.
 The (Intercept) also has significance at 5.08e-8, indicating that there are other variables, not included in our dataset that have a significant impact on MPG.

-Looking at our linear model, we can conclude that the slope is not considered to be zero, because F-Statistic P-Value of 5.35X10^-11 is lower than a high level of significance.
-With this P-Value in mind, we would reject the null hypothesis.
+Looking at our linear model, we can conclude that the slope is not considered to be zero, because some of our independent variables had a significant effect on the dependent variable.
+When we look at our P-Value of 5.35e-11, we see that the value is less than zero.

-Does this linear model predict mpg of MechaCar prototypes effectively?
-Why or why not?
 The linear progression model does a good job at predicting the MPG of MechaCar prototypes, but there are still some unrecorded variables that could alter our data's strength.
 Looking at our R-Squared value of 0.7149, we can determine that the efficacy of our linear regression model is about 71% accurate.

 ## Summary Statistics on Suspension Coils